ajafry/LearnGitHubActions/README.md

 This repository is a playground for learning GitHub actions.

 If the code in this repository works, it was written by me.
-On the off chance that it does not work, then it was probably someone else's fault.
+On the off chance that it does not work, then it is probably someone else's fault.